baadaa/b-as-in-bald/_portfolio/one-two-me-and-you.md

 </div>

 <section class="project-summary">
-  <h1>New Year's greetings, celebrating all the connections in life</h1>
+  <h1>New Year's greetings, celebrating all the connections in life with a motion graphic tale of two dots&mdash;you and me.</h1>
   <section class="info">
     <h3>Duties:</h3>
     <p>design, writing, voice-over</p>